The scripture for today, June 1 (6/1) , is Psalm 6:1 as found in the Old Testament of the Bible:

 This is not only a good request to God, but it is a good request to each other ~ family and friends alike.
-When we disagree with someone, do we “back it up” with loud yelling or throwing or hitting things?
-Do we believe that our point of view cannot be accepted without a “tantrum”?
-Actually, the object of our tantum may react like we want on the outside, but we drive them farther from us on the inside.
+When you disagree with someone, do you “back it up” with loud yelling or throwing or hitting things?
+Do you believe that your point cannot be understood and will not be accepted without a “tantrum”?

 This scripture indicates that it is indeed possible to rebuke someone without the tantrum.
 In fact, it is more effective.
-When we calmly tell someone we disagree with them, it does not raise their blood pressure and put them on the defensive.
+When you calmly tell someone you disagree with them, it does not raise their blood pressure and put them on the defensive.
+With tantrums, they may react like you want on the outside, but you drive them farther from you on the inside.

-Calm rebuke does not mean we don’t mean it; it means we are convinced enough, our point of view does not need reinforcement.
-In that case, the other person is more likely to be convinced too.
-So today, let us practice while alone saying calmly what we normally back up with a tantrum.
-Then, next time we disagree with someone close to us, we will be ready.
-Ready to not rebuke in our anger.
+Calm rebuke does not mean you don’t mean it; it means you are convinced enough, your point of view does not need reinforcement.
+In that case, the other person is likely to be convinced too.